erthink/libmdbx/README.md

 5. `mdbx_chk` tool for DB integrity check.

-6. Support for keys and values of zero length, including sorted duplicates.
+6. Support for keys and values of zero length, including multi-values (aka sorted duplicates).

 7. Ability to assign up to 3 persistent 64-bit markers to commiting transaction with `mdbx_canary_put()` and then get them in read transaction by `mdbx_canary_get()`.

 8. Ability to update or delete record and get previous value via `mdbx_replace()`.
-Also can update specific multi-value.
+Also allows update the specific item from multi-value with the same key.

 9. Sequence generation via `mdbx_dbi_sequence()`.